joshnuss/svelte-stripe/README.md

 - `<CardCvc/>`: Input field for Card Verification Value.
 - `<Card/>`: All-in-one component that has inputs for card number, expiry, cvc, and zip code.
 - `<PaymentRequestButton/>`: A GooglePay or ApplePay button, depending on browser.

+## Supported payment types

+- Credit card
+- Google Pay
+- Apple Pay
+- SEPA direct deposit
+- iDEAL (comming soon)

+Please open a PR or issue, if you'd like to add more.

 ## Usage